 2. Do you have the training resources you need to begin job-costing in QuickBooks?

 Check out our Construction Accounting & Management Program (CAMP).
-It’s a comprehensive, online training program designed to assist you with all your QuickBooks job-costing needs.
+It’s a comprehensive, online training program designed to assist you with all your job-costing needs as you use QuickBooks.

 3. Are you a CoConstruct user?
 Or considering CoConstruct?